FernandaDeFR/Real_Estate_Funds/README.md

 ## 🤝 Contribution

-We welcome contributions to enhance data sources, improve calculation efficiency, or add new visualization options!
+I welcome contributions to enhance data sources, improve calculation efficiency, or add new visualization options!
 Please feel free to open an issue or submit a pull request.

 ## 📄 License